techstreams/TSCron/README.md

 <br>
 <details>
 <summary><strong>How do I submit bug reports for TSCron?</strong></summary>
-For bug reports, [fork](https://help.github.com/articles/fork-a-repo/) this repository, create a test which demonstrates the problem following the procedures outlined in the "Tests" section below and submit a [pull request](https://help.github.com/articles/creating-a-pull-request/).
+For bug reports, <a href="https://help.github.com/articles/fork-a-repo/" target="_blank">fork</a> this repository, create a test which demonstrates the problem following the procedures outlined in the "Tests" section below and submit a <a href="https://help.github.com/articles/creating-a-pull-request/" target="_blank">pull request</a>.
 If possible, please submit a solution along with the pull request.
 </details>

 ---

 ## Tests

-TSCron unit tests can be found in [test.js](/tests/tests).
+TSCron unit tests can be found in [test.js](/tests/test.js).

 To perform TSCron unit tests: